 How to Handle the Blamer

 A manager interacts daily with different personalities, either other managers or their team members, and has to figure out an effective way to act with others.
 There are numerous traits employees exhibit while at work and one of them is an individual who blames others or situations for their performance or behaviors.
-Blamers can create a negative workplace for others and handling this type of person in a timely manner is important for any change in their focus.
+Blamers can create a negative workplace for others, and you need to handle his type of person promptly for any change in their focus.

 Not all blamers are alike.
 There are your chronic blamers and situational blamers.